wedesoft/www.wedesoft.de/_posts/2018-08-20-gjk-algorithm.md

 $M(A, B)\coloneqq\{\vec{a}-\vec{b}|\vec{a}\in A, \vec{b}\in B\}$
 {% endlatex %}

-The *GJK* algorithm iteratively updates a simplex until the two closest point to the origin is found.
+The *GJK* algorithm iteratively updates a simplex until the closest point to the origin is found.

 The algorithm iterates using support points.
 Given a set *M* and a vector *d*, the support point is defined as the furthest point of *M* in direction *d*: